 LFA Brexit Statement

-With the uncertain political climate concerning the UK’s relationship within the European Union, London Film Academy wishes to assure current and potential students of its commitment to delivering film and media education with an international focus.
+With regards to the UK’s relationship within the European Union, London Film Academy wishes to assure current and potential students of its commitment to delivering film and media education with an international focus.

 Many LFA students, staff and tutors come from outside of the UK and have enriched and diversified the educational experience and stories that we tell.
 LFA will remain an advocate of delivering education with a global outlook.
 Our continued aim is to admit students from outside of the UK in full compliance with any revised UK Home Office regulations.
-We expect that any students from outside of the UK admitted onto our 2019/2020 cohorts will be permitted to complete their studies regardless of any change in legislation arising from the UK’s planned exit from the EU.
+The rights for EU students to live in the UK will not change, for further details, please visit the guidance page for EU students.

 The latest advice from the Student Loans Company (SLC) in England in relation to EU student funding is as follows: